This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 When to Enroll

 Your enrollment period for Medicare begins three months before the month you turn 65 and ends three months after the month you turn 65.
-Visit Medicare.gov to learn about Medicare and to sign up or ssa.gov for complete eligibility requirements.
+Visit Medicare.gov to learn about Medicare and ssa.gov to sign up for Medicare Parts A & B.

 If you are age 65 and retired, you must enroll in Medicare Parts A and B. Medicare is your primary coverage and HCSC’s retiree health care coverage will pay as secondary, even if you don’t enroll in Medicare Parts A and B. This means that HCSC’s retiree health care coverage will process claims as if Medicare Parts A and B have already been applied, even if you don’t enroll in Medicare.
 Therefore, it is important that when you become Medicare eligible at age 65, you enroll in Medicare Parts A and B so that you don’t miss out on any coverage.